Together Again (Janet Jackson song): Live performances

 In 2004, while promoting her eighth studio album, Damita Jo, Jackson made surprise performances of "Together Again" and "All Nite (Don't Stop)" at New York's Gay Pride March.
 "Together Again" was one of her older songs on the 2008 Rock Witchu Tour, her first tour in seven years.
 It was at the middle of the setlist.
 She was dressed in a gold and black glam hip hop-inspired track suit, and one gold glove.
-Variety magazine's Phil Gallo likened her vocals in the song to that of Diana Ross's.
+Variety magazine's Phil Gallo likened her vocals in the song to that of Diana Ross'.
 Rap-Up noted the audience "went wild" during the song.
-While reviewing the Vancouver concert, Marsha Lederman of The Globe and Mail noted that the most memorable moment of the show was when Jackson "stopped on the catwalk after her hit Together Again, listened to the crowd roar its approval, and became emotional – really emotional.
+While reviewing the Vancouver concert, Marsha Lederman of The Globe and Mail noted that the most memorable moment of the show was when Jackson "stopped on the catwalk after her hit "Together Again", listened to the crowd roar its approval, and became emotional—really emotional.
 We're talking tears.
-'Thank you,' she said – seeming to really mean it, as she waved her hands, begging the audience to stop", she completed.
+'Thank you,' she said—seeming to really mean it, as she waved her hands, begging the audience to stop", she completed.
 While promoting her second greatest hits album, Number Ones, the singer performed an eight-minute medley of six hits during the American Music Awards of 2009.
 It included "Control", "Miss You Much", "What Have You Done for Me Lately", "If", "Make Me", and finished with "Together Again".
 For the latter's performance, Jackson stood alone at center stage, smiling, as the received applauses and standing ovation from the audience.
 It also was the closing song of her concert at Essence Music Festival in New Orleans, in July 2010, which she headlined.
 "Together Again" was again performed as a closing number on her Number Ones: Up Close and Personal 2011 tour as a dedication to her late brother, Michael Jackson, wearing a tight white one-piece disco suit.
 MTV News' writer Vaughn Schoonmaker noted that the song appeared to be the biggest hit of the show.
 Writing for the Hartford Courant, Thomas Kintner pointed out that "A finale of 'Together Again', offered as a simple tribute that recalled her brother again, proved the evening's highlight, a relaxed trip through the sort of juicy pop Jackson has stockpiled throughout her career, and which still charms when she lets it run".
-Jackson also included the song on her 2015-16 Unbreakable World Tour.
+Jackson also included the song on her 2015–16 Unbreakable World Tour.
 The song is also included on the 2017-2019 State of the World Tour.
-Jackson also included the song on her 2019 Las Vegas Residency Janet Jackson: Metamorphosis.
+Jackson also included the song on her 2019 Las Vegas residency Janet Jackson: Metamorphosis.
+Jackson later named her 2023 tour after the song, and performed it in multiple versions throughout the show: The DJ Premier 100 in a 50 remix at the beginning of the show, the Deeper remix at the middle, and, as the encore, the album version.